Skip to content

 The 14 MITRE ATT&CK Tactics Explained for Small Businesses

 Each tactic represents a distinct phase in the attack lifecycle.
 Understanding these phases helps small businesses implement layered defenses that catch attackers at multiple points before damage occurs.
+Sophisticated adversaries often skip phases or revisit earlier ones during an operation—which is why defense-in-depth across all 14 tactics matters more than focusing on a single stage.

 1. Reconnaissance (TA0043)

 Attackers gather information about your business through publicly available sources.
 They scan your website, enumerate employee email addresses from LinkedIn, identify technologies you use through job postings, and map your network infrastructure using tools like Shodan.
 Reconnaissance precedes the vast majority of targeted attacks, and attackers use this phase to craft convincing phishing emails and identify vulnerable entry points.
-Limiting public exposure of employee information, implementing web application firewalls, and conducting regular external security assessments all reduce your reconnaissance attack surface.
+Limiting public exposure of employee information, implementing web application firewalls, and conducting regular external security assessments reduce your reconnaissance attack surface.

 2. Resource Development (TA0042)